 How to Petition for a Protective Order or Peace Order

 With the assistance of your attorney, you can file a petition in court during regular business hours.
 Having filed the petition, you’ll appear before a judge who will ask questions to understand the reasons why you’re requesting a Protective or Peace Order.
 You’ll answer under oath and must provide reasonable proof that the respondent committed the acts that you’ve described.
-If the judge is convinced beyond a reasonable doubt that the accused has, in fact, committed the acts, a temporary order is granted.
+If the judge is convinced by a "preponderance of the evidence" that the accused has, in fact, committed the acts, a temporary order is granted.

 The Protective or Peace Order is effective as soon as a law enforcement officer serves the notice to the accused person.
 Typically, a final hearing is scheduled after seven days.
 Both you and the respondent can present relevant evidence.
-The judge will pass the final order if a “preponderance of evidence” is found that the accused did, in fact, commit the acts that they are accused of.
+The judge will pass the final order if a preponderance of the evidence is found that the accused did, in fact, commit the acts that they are accused of.

 Protective Orders and Peace Orders Provide Protection to the Applicant